tutorcruncher/tc-api-docs/pages/recipients/recipient-object.md

 ### Recipient Object

-Recipient Objects contain the information of your Student including the paying client which is responsible for paying for the Students lesson and other charges.
+Recipient objects contain the information of your Student including the `paying_client` which is responsible for paying for the Student's appointments and other charges.